 Smilow Interventional Oncology Program

 The Interventional Oncology Program offers cutting edge specialized services supporting all disciplines at Smilow Cancer Hospital.
-Led by Kevin Kim, MD, Professor of Radiology and Medicine (Medical Oncology), the program complements medical, surgical, and radiation oncology to provide optimal patient care.
+Led by David C. Madoff, MD, Professor of Radiology and Biomedical Imaging, Vice Chair for Clinical Research and Section Chief, Interventional Radiology, the program complements medical, surgical, and radiation oncology to provide optimal patient care.

 A team of dedicated and committed professionals with the highest level of expertise in interventional oncology will offer image-guided therapies for patients with liver, colorectal, lung, bone/soft tissue, kidney and metastatic cancers.
 These minimally invasive therapies can be used either as primary or adjuvant treatments, as part of truly multidisciplinary care at Smilow Cancer Hospital.